Appliances and fixtures

 Toilets

-In an average home, up to 30% of water use is for toilet flushing.
+In an average home, around one litre in five is used for toilet flushing.
 This can be reduced by:

 • ensuring a dual flush cistern is specified